goooooouwa/writings/_posts/2018-02-08-What I've learned in schools.md

 ---
 layout: post
-title: 'What I've learned in schools'
+title: "What I've learned in schools"
 ---

 What I've learned in junior school is be naive, confidence and dreaming.